parang17/3D_Object_Detection/README.md

 <img src="images/2-LiDAR.png" width="600" height="414" />
 <img src="images/3-LiDAR.png" width="600" height="414" />

-## Performance Evaluation 2
+## FP.6 Performance Evaluation 2
 Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.

 Based on the previous comparison assessment (https://github.com/parang17/Sensor-Fusion-Feature-Tracking), I ranked three different combinations: FAST+BRIEF, FAST+ORB, ORB+BRIEF.
 The result show that FAST+BRIEF is the best since standard deviation is smaller than others.
-The thrid case, one estimated TTC result is inf.
+The third case, one estimated TTC result is inf.
 Therefore, it cannot compute the mean and standard deviation.
 3

 ## All combinations of key point detection an descriptor
-Table Summary of results
 | Combination(detect + descriptor)| TTC Mean (sec)      | TTC Standard deviation(sec) |
 | ---                             | ---                 | ---                         |
 | Shi-Tomasi + SIFT               |      12.0737        |    1.09771                  |